xamantra/forked-personal-website/content/jobs/Posbang/index.md

 - Developed and publish mobile apps integrated with the main product of the company
 - Fixed bugs on existing mobile projects.
-- Make new apis used in mobile services.
+- Make new APIs used in mobile services.
 - Fixed and Updated existings php apis used in mobile apps.